myunglyu/Form-to-OCR/README.md

-Developing project whichi reads forms and processes it to data.
+Developing project which reads forms and processes it to data.